Connect with us

 The so-called Sister Study, a landmark National Institute of Environmental Health Sciences investigation into the causes of breast cancer and related diseases, followed 50,000 U.S. women whose sisters had been diagnosed with breast cancer and who were cancer-free when they enrolled.
 Regardless of race, women who reported using relaxers in the prior year were 18% more likely to be diagnosed with breast cancer.
 Those who used relaxers at least every five to eight weeks had a 31% higher breast cancer risk.

-Nearly 75% of the Black sisters used relaxers in the prior year, with only 3% of the non-Hispanic white sisters.
+Nearly 75% of the Black sisters used relaxers in the prior year, compared with only 3% of the non-Hispanic white sisters.
 Three-quarters of Black women also self-reported using the straighteners as adolescents, and frequent use of chemical straighteners during adolescence raised the risk of pre-menopausal breast cancer, a 2021 NIH-funded study in the International Journal of Cancer found.

 Another 2021 analysis of the Sister Study data showed sisters who self-reported that they frequently used relaxers or pressing products doubled their ovarian cancer risk.
 In 2022, another study found frequent use more than doubled uterine cancer risk.